Seventh-Day Adventists and Loma Linda

 Dr. Fraser is author of more than 100 scientific publications in peer-reviewed journals.

-Gary E. Fraser and Terry Butler are the director and associate director of the Adventist Health Study-2, at Loma Linda University.
+Gary E. Fraser is the director of the Adventist Health Study-2, at Loma Linda University.
+Terry Butler is the associate director of the Adventist Health Study-2.

 Together they have produced dozens of papers verifying the validity of a vegan diet.